BasavarajNavi/Basavaraj.github/README.md

 -Analyzed large datasets to identify trends, patterns, and insights related to customer behavior, loan amount, loan payment, and financial loan performance using SQL.
 -Developed interactive dashboards and reports in Power BI to provide real-time insights to stakeholders and support data-driven decision-making.
 -Presented findings & recommendations to senior management through detailed reports and visualizations.

+** Spotify song Analysis**
+- Analyzed Spotify song datasets to uncover trends in music popularity, genre preferences, and song features (e.g., tempo, loudness, energy) influencing user engagement.
+- Utilized Python (Pandas, Matplotlib, and Seaborn) for data cleaning and visualization.
+Applied SQL for querying large datasets and explored correlations between song attributes and popularity scores.Delivered actionable insights for potential playlist optimization.
+- Provided an interactive dashboard using Power BI, allowing stakeholders to filter and analyze songs by attributes, popularity, or genre, supporting data-driven decisions for playlist curation and marketing strategies.